fish-shell/fish-site/site/docs/current/_sources/cmds/bind.rst.txt

 Special Case: The escape Character
 ----------------------------------

 The escape key can be used standalone, for example, to switch from insertion mode to normal mode when using Vi keybindings.
-Escape may also be used as a "meta" key, to indicate the start of an escape sequence, such as function or arrow keys.
+Escape can also be used as a "meta" key, to indicate the start of an escape sequence, like for function or arrow keys.
 Custom bindings can also be defined that begin with an escape character.

+Holding alt and something else also typically sends escape, for example holding alt+a will send an escape character and then an "a".

 fish waits for a period after receiving the escape character, to determine whether it is standalone or part of an escape sequence.
 While waiting, additional key presses make the escape key behave as a meta key.
 If no other key presses come in, it is handled as a standalone escape.
-The waiting period is set to 300 milliseconds (0.3 seconds) in the default key bindings and 10 milliseconds in the vi key bindings.
-It can be configured by setting the ``fish_escape_delay_ms`` variable to a value between 10 and 5000 ms. It is recommended that this be a universal variable that you set once from an interactive session.
+The waiting period is set to 30 milliseconds (0.03 seconds).
+It can be configured by setting the ``fish_escape_delay_ms`` variable to a value between 10 and 5000 ms. This can be a universal variable that you set once from an interactive session.

-Note: fish 2.2.0 and earlier used a default of 10 milliseconds, and provided no way to configure it.
-That effectively made it impossible to use escape as a meta key.